Updated April 24, 2026

 Licensing & Certification

-No state requires licensure for health information technicians, but the RHIT credential from AHIMA has become the industry standard.
-About 85% of hospital jobs and most insurance company positions require RHIT certification — it's voluntary by law but essential for employment.
+No state requires a license to work as a health information technician, but the RHIT credential has become the industry standard.
+Most hospitals, health systems, and insurance companies expect it for employment — it's technically voluntary but practically required.

 CredentialStatusCostRenewal